tjohn327/raspberry_pi_ups/README.md

 ```

 This creates a service named ups.service that will run on startup.
-If there were no error you will see this as the output:
+If there are no errors, you will see this as the output:

 ```shell
 Checking Python